Linear Temporal Justification Logics with Past Operators: Reasoning takes time

 \section{Reasoning takes time}

 In this section we explore more interactions between justification and time.
-Let us start with the $\appax$ axiom:
+Let us start with the axiom $\appax$:

-This axiom says that if agent $i$ knows $\phi \to \psi$ for reason $t$ and knows $\phi$ for reason $s$, then \textit{at the same time} she knows $\psi$ for reason $t \tapp s$.
+This axiom says that if agent $i$ knows $\phi \limplies \psi$ for reason $t$ and she knows $\phi$ for reason $s$, then \textit{at the same time} she knows $\psi$ for reason $t \tapp s$.
 So the agent applies the rule Modus Ponens $\mprule$ in her reasoning, but this step of reasoning takes no time.
-This would be implausible if we expect that reasoning with justifications takes time.
+Thus, at a given moment of time the agent knows all consequences of her knowledge.
+This is related to the \textit{Logical Omniscience Problem}.
+This would be implausible if we expect that reasoning takes time.
 The same argument can be applied to the axioms $\sumax$ and $\posintax$.

 In \cite{BucheliGhariStuder2017} the following principles have been suggested to formalize the idea that reasoning with justifications takes time:

 At first sight the above principles seem to be impeccable, but it is not difficult to show that they have the following implausible consequences: